0xTan1319/token2022-tax-fee-distribution-contract/README.md

-# Token2022 Token Distribution Contract
+# Token2022 Tax/Fee Distribution Contract

 Reward distribution contract in token 2022 reward - Token2022 tokens for block miners

 ## Install Dependencies

 - Install `node` and `yarn`
-- Confirm the solana wallet preparation: `/root/fury/devnet.json` in test case
+- Confirm the solana wallet preparation: `../keys/devnet.json` in test case
-- Need to have one more wallet for admin: `/root/fury/deploy-231218.json` in test case
+- Need to have one more wallet for admin: `/deploy-231218.json` in test case

 ## Usage